 What were your key visual references?

 I didn’t find a specific visual reference for The Shadow World.
-I got the visual idea from all the steampunk and cyberpunk stories, movies and comics I have seen before and drew them from memory.
+I got the visual idea from all the steampunk and cyberpunk stories, movies and comics that I have seen before and drew them from memory.

 What was the most challenging part of the project?